Have you heard the saying “the spice of life”? Natural spices have always been the go-to, instant healing therapy for centuries back.

 The Difference between Whole Turmeric and Supplements

 One of the biggest differences between turmeric and its supplements is that curcumin is often found in larger doses in the supplement form.
-If you take a supplement, it will provide you with around 500mg of curcumin, while 1 tsp of turmeric powder will offer only 15mg.
+If you take a supplement, it will provide you with around 500mg of curcumin, while 1 tsp of the spice turmeric powder will offer only 15mg.

 There is also the powder version of turmeric, although going raw and fresh is always the best option.

 The flavor can be quite intense for certain people, and that is why supplements are a better fit.
 Additionally, supplements are rich in significant essential oils.
 In order for the supplements to provide

 It is not recommended you take supplements if you: